runatlantis/helm-charts/README.md

 ## Upgrading
 ### From `2.*` to `3.*`
 * The following value names have been removed.
-They are replaced by [Server Side Repo Configuration](https://www.runatlantis.io/docs/server-side-repo-config.html)
+They are replaced by [Server-side Repository Configuration](https://www.runatlantis.io/docs/server-side-repo-config.html)
   * `requireApproval`
   * `requireMergeable`
   * `allowRepoConfig`